nuejs/nue/packages/nuejs.org/docs/custom-layouts.md

 </nav>
 ```

-Only second- and third level headings (h2,  h3) are included in the navigation.
-You can enhance the component with JavaScript by assigning a web component with `is` attribute.
+Only second and third level headings (h2,  h3) are included in the navigation.
+You can enhance the component with JavaScript by assigning a web component with an `is` attribute.
 For example:

 ```
 <toc is="observing-nav"/>